Our collections

 Journals

-The KTH Library's journal collections are extensive, with a focus on natural sciences and built environment.
+The print journal collection is extensive.
+The focus is on natural sciences and built environment.
 Many of these journals are available in long running suites, uninterupted since first edition.
 All print journals, except journals on Architecture and Technology and Science History, are located in external stacks, accessible on demand.